-Shortly after the Japanese bombed Pearl Harbor on December 7th, 1941, President Roosevelt ordered the forced relocation and incarceration of peoples of Japanese descent.
+Shortly after the Japanese bombed Pearl Harbor on December 7th, 1941, President Roosevelt ordered the forced relocation and incarceration of peoples of Japanese descent to relocation camps, one of which was Manzanar.
 Initially, the American population and newspapers sided with the plight of the Japanese.
 However over the next few weeks, public opinion soured against the Japanese.
 The justification for this order was a fear that Japan was preparing to invade mainland USA and that the large population of would join an invading Japanese force.

 As political pressure mounted, despite no evidence of any Japanese espionage, President Roosevelt signed Executive Order 9066 on February 19th, 1942 which authorized the military to designate exclusion zones, which allowed the military determine “from which any or all persons may be excluded.”
 A series of proclamations and orders soon followed which along with public outcry greased the bureaucratic gears.
 The end result was the illegal and immoral arrest, relocation and incarceration of over 110,000 persons of Japanese Descent, many of whom were second generation US Citizens.

 Located just outside of Independence, CA, Manzanar is one of ten Japanese relocation camps used during World War 2.
 The 6200 acres leased from the City of Los Angeles was set aside to inter the Japanese was started and receive its first of 11,070 prisoners in 1942 and held them until November of 1945.
 The prisoners were housed 20ft by 100ft barracks arranged into 36 quickly constructed Blocks.